Jennifer Bogdan, P.Ag., CCA

 Host Crops and Feeding Damage

-Peas and faba beans are the reproductive host plants for larval development and are therefore considered to be the primary hosts for pea leaf weevil.
+Peas and faba beans are the reproductive host plants for larval development and are therefore considered the primary hosts of the pea leaf weevil.
 Secondary hosts that adult weevils will feed on include most other legumes (tame or wild) such as alfalfa, clover, sweet clover, vetch, lupins, black medick, dry beans, chickpeas, and soybeans.
-One study reported chickpeas becoming an alternate primary host when the pre ferred host (in this case, peas) was harvested as green manure.
+One study reported that chickpeas became an alternative primary host when the preferred host (in this case, peas) was harvested as green manure.
 The resident weevils migrated to the chickpeas to mate and lay eggs.
-Lentils are neither a preferred feeding host for adults, nor a reproductive host for larvae.
+Lentils are neither a preferred feeding host for adults nor a reproductive host for larvae.

 Host plant preferences have been observed in lab studies and in the field.
 There is anecdotal evidence that adult pea leaf weevils prefer faba beans over peas during egg-laying if both host plants are available beside each other.
-This could be due to the longer maturity of faba beans providing habitat later into the season.
-There is also speculation that weevils feeding on faba beans may live longer than weevils feeding on peas, however this idea needs more understanding, and research is currently underway in Alberta to examine more about the relationship be tween host plants and pea leaf weevil.
+This could be due to the longer maturity of faba beans, providing habitat later into the season.
+There is also speculation that weevils feeding on faba beans may live longer than weevils feeding on peas.
+This idea needs further understanding, and research is currently underway in Alberta to examine the relationship between host plants and pea leaf weevil.

 Adult weevils feed on the leaf margins and growing points of host plants, creating characteristic notches in the foliage (Figures 1 and 2).
-While the damage may look alarming, the plants can generally compensate for the defoliation and the damage is mostly considered non-economical.
+While the damage may look alarming, the plants can generally compensate for defoliation, and the damage is generally considered non-economic.
 Of exception are fields of seedling alfalfa, which can be prone to severe defoliation under high pea leaf weevil pressure, as reported in Alberta.

-The most critical damage in peas and faba beans comes from the larvae feeding within the root nodules, thereby reducing nitrogen fixation by the crop.
+The most critical damage in peas and faba beans occurs when larvae feed within root nodules, thereby reducing nitrogen fixation by the crop.
 In turn, plant growth is poor, seed yield is reduced, and root damage can make the plants more susceptible to disease through secondary infection.
-Research plots in Lethbridge have seen over 90 per cent of the nodules damaged under high weevil density.
+Research plots in Lethbridge have seen over 90% of the nodules damaged under high weevil density.
 Damage to the nodules peaks during flowering, when both nodulation and larval populations are at their highest

 Differences in carrying capacity (the amount of larvae that a host plant can support) have been documented in peas and faba beans.
 Peas have a very low carrying capacity for pea leaf weevil larvae.
 Cage studies in Lethbridge have shown that the larval damage to the nodules under low weevil density (0 25 weevils per plant) was the same as the nodule damage under high weevil density (one weevil per plant).
 In other words, regardless of the number of adults present or eggs laid, the same economic damage can occur.
-It has been observed in the lab that faba beans can support more larvae than peas and therefore contribute to a faster population growth.
+It has been observed in the lab that faba beans can support more larvae than peas, thereby contributing to faster population growth.
 However, more research is being conducted to validate this theory.

 Identification

-Adult: Slender, greyish-brown with short, wide snout Approximately five millimetres (mm) long with three light-coloured stripes on the thorax that extend lengthwise down the wing covers (elytra).
-These alternating light and dark stripes distinguish pea leaf weevil from other similar look ing Sitona species, such as the sweet clover weevil (Figure 3).
+Adult: Slender, greyish-brown with a short, wide snout.
+Approximately five millimetres (mm) long with three light-coloured stripes on the thorax that extend lengthwise down the wing covers (elytra).
+These alternating light and dark stripes distinguish the pea leaf weevil from other similar-looking Sitona species, such as the sweet clover weevil (Figure 3).
 Also, since older weevils may have worn off their scales that form the distinctive stripes, identification should be confirmed under a microscope by an experienced entomologist.

 Sitona species occurring on the Canadian Prairies